 If you are joining the expedition to Machu Picchu from the UK, you can book our trip without flights, for €3,199*.
 Then you can organise your own flights from the UK.
 You’ll also have to book your internal flights, but we’ll tell you which ones to book.
 We can also organise your airport transfers, if you like.

 The above might be a long and comprehensive list, but there are a couple of things that aren’t included.
 You’ll have to sort your own personal travel insurance, vaccinations and tourist visas, if applicable.
 Currently, Peru doesn’t require a tourist visa for visitors from the UK or Ireland.

 We also don’t provide any personal kit, like sleeping bags or hiking gear.
 You’ll also want a bit of spending money (hello, Pisco Sours…) We recommend you bring $350 in small notes, to make life easier.
 There are ATMs around Peru, but the withdrawal fees can be high.
 Better to bring the cash with you from home.

 How much do I need to tip?

 At Earth’s Edge, we pride ourselves on our ethical responsibility to the local teams we work with.
 We recommend you tip $120 to the local guides, which is divided up by your expedition leader.
 This isn’t in addition to the $350 we suggest above, but included.
 So you’ll have $230 to play with.

 Can I pay in instalments?

 Of course!
 The initial payment is a deposit of €399.
 That secures your place.
 After that, you can pay as you please.
-The full amount is due two months before departure.
+The full amount is due three months before departure.

 There you have it!
 A breakdown of how much it costs to trek to Machu Picchu.
 If you’re thinking about making the trip, read all about our expedition here.